FaserF/hassio-addons/netboot-xyz/README.md

 Please keep in mind, that this software is only tested on armv7 running on a Raspberry Pi 4.

 ### Known issues
-1. Directly after the PXE boot the boot will run into multiple timeouts if you wont configure PXE DHCP options in your router's settings<br />
+1. Directly after the PXE boot the boot will run into multiple timeouts if you wont configure PXE DHCP options in your router's settings
 2. Changes to boot.cfg seem to be ignored by netboot.xyz .
-It will always use the default config. <https://github.com/netbootxyz/netboot.xyz/discussions/861> <br />
+It will always use the default config. <https://github.com/netbootxyz/netboot.xyz/discussions/861>

 ## Authors & contributors